Kovach

 St Stephans Byzantine Church in Dunbar Township

-After the mother’s death, the older children were responsible for providing for the family.
+After the mother’s death, the father disappeared, and the older children were responsible for providing for the family.
 This was during the Depression of the 1930s, and times were tough.
-The family came close to being broken apart but could stay together as the older children provided for the younger ones.

 Click to reveal Kovach Descendants